huisaddison/huisaddison.github.io/source/index.md

   taught in R and Python

 ## Research Experience
 #### **Research Assistant, Yale Dept. of Statistics** | Aug.
-2016 - present
+2016 - May 2017
-* Investigating minimax convergence rates for estimation of bandable precision matrices.
+* Investigated minimax convergence rates for estimation of bandable precision matrices.
-* Implementing approximations to second-order optimization algorithms (e.g., sketched Newton) in distributed settings .
+* Implemented approximations to second-order optimization algorithms (e.g., sketched Newton) in distributed settings .

 #### **Research Assistant, Yale Inst. for Network Sci.** | Aug.
 2015 - May 2016